tgbugs/docs.sparc.science/pages/general/faq.md

 folder: general
 ---

-### What is the SPARC Integrated Data Set?
-The SPARC integrated dataset is the instantiated SPARC data model + file pointers that represents ALL datasets (data+metadata) that have been curated from the SPARC consortium, including the knowledge graph that lives on the Blackfynn platform and encapsulates and enables query across all SPARC (meta)data.

 ### What is a SPARC data set?
 A SPARC data set is a collection of data files, supporting documents, and metadata produced by a SPARC investigator.
 According to the SPARC data sharing policy, a data set should include any data or supporting materials that the PI deems necessary for a 3rd party to reuse the data and reproduce or replicate the results.
 In general, such files may include raw (primary) data, experimental protocols, analysis code/workflows, processed (derivative) data, complete results, and textual descriptions of the datasets and their contents.
 At time of submission by a PI, the dataset may be considered complete (that is, no new data will will be collected), or it may represent a batch or slice of data that is part of a larger dataset being collected over several milestones.